IntelexTechnologies/api-docs/source/includes/_user-mgmt-api.md

 # USER MANAGEMENT API

-The V6 User Management API gives you the ability to simultaneously manage Employee and User acccess in V6.
+The User Management API provides the ability to externally manage employee and user acccess in Intelex.

+Functionality for this endpoint includes employee and user [creation](#add-data) and [modification](#modify-data) with the ability to archive employees and revoke user access.
+Requests may also optionally [assign and revoke group membership](#group-membership) to the employee.